-Adaptive Optics Performance 40% Strehl ratio in K under good atmospheric conditions and with a reference object of V=10 mag or K=6 mag Imaging Broad- and narrow- band filters in the 1-5 μm region wi 14"-56" fields of view and 13-54 mas pixel scales Simultaneous Differential Imaging (SDI+).
+Adaptive Optics Performance 40% Strehl ratio in K under good atmospheric conditions and with a reference object of V=10 mag or K=6 mag Imaging Broad- and narrow- band filters in the 1-5 μm region with 14"-56" fields of view and 13-54 mas pixel scales Simultaneous Differential Imaging (SDI+).
 Coronagraphy Occulting masks of various diameters + 4 quadrant phase masks: 4QPM_H, 4QPM_K (VM only).
-Simultaneous Differential Imaging plus Coronagraphy (SDI+ & 4QPM_H, VM only) Spectroscopy Long slit and slitless spectroscopy with 4 grisms of resolving power 400-1400 and prism spectroscopy of resolving pow variable from 40 to 250 over the covered spectral range.
+Simultaneous Differential Imaging plus Coronagraphy (SDI+ & 4QPM_H, VM only) Spectroscopy Long slit spectroscopy with 4 grisms of resolving power 400-1400 over the covered spectral range.
 Spectroscopy is only offered in VM.
 Polarimetry Imaging with a Wollaston prism.
 SAM Sparse Aperture Interferometry with 4 different masks.
 SAM is only offered in VM.
 SAMPol SAM with polarimetry, offered in VM.